webcore-it/nuxt2-ssr-on-firebase/README.md

 ### Set the needed env variables

-By using an CI/CD runner, the env variables needed for the `build` and `deploy` process can be set in the CI tool.
+By using a CI/CD runner, the env variables needed for the `build` and `deploy` process can be set in the CI tool.
 Set all variables from the `src/.env` file for each environment as well as `FIREBASE_DEPLOY_KEY` for the deployment (it's the same for all environments).

 The env variables used while building the app are copied to the generated Nuxt app.
-This means there is no need to provide the Firebase Functions with that variables - they already set.
+This means there is no need to provide the Firebase Functions with that variables - they are already set.

 ### npm run build